afshin-hoseini/StickyScrollView/README.md

 # StickyScrollView
 It's a simple scroll view that helps you create a header that can stick to top of the scroll view.

-# How to import to your project
+# How to import into your project
 1- Simply copy **stickyscrollviewlib** folder to your project folder, beside the **app** folder.

 2- Copy the following compile dependency in *dependencies* block of your *build.gradle* (which is related to your *app* module).